l0uisgrange/ada-2025-project/README.md

 Main outcome:
 A comprehensive EDA report with visualizations and insights into the dataset.
 This allows validation and reveals initial patterns.

+Event-Based Behavioral Analysis
+For each major event category (politics, sports, holidays):
+1. Temporal Alignment:
+  - Segment the network into time slices around the event (e.g., ±7 days).
+  - Compare subreddit-level features before, during, and after the event.
+2. Behavioral Metrics:
+  - Volume of cross-links, sentiment shifts, and linguistic tone (via LIWC).
+  - Community-level participation changes (number of active edges/nodes).
+3. Statistical Testing:
+  - Use paired tests or bootstrapping to detect significant changes in sentiment and connectivity.
+  - Evaluate whether behavioral shifts are unique to specific event categories.

+Outcome:
+Quantitative evidence of behavioral fluctuations in Reddit communities tied to real-world events.

 #### Consumer Persona Clustering